-The Paramus-based S. Hekemian Group bought the property in October 2008 and proposed 356 market rate units and 63 units of low- and moderate-income housing.
-It then filed a suit in New Jersey Superior Court claiming that Cranford is in violation of its constitutional duty to create sufficient opportunity for the construction of low- and moderate-income housing.
+The Paramus-based S. Hekemian Group bought the property in October 2008 and proposed 356 market rate units and 63 units of low- and moderate-income housing. claiming that Cranford is in violation of its constitutional duty to create sufficient opportunity for the construction of low- and moderate-income housing.

-One year ago, a special master appointed to study the case and present findings to the judge released a report stating that the project should go forward.
-The special master, Elizabeth McKenzie, said that she did not give much weight to residents' concerns about traffic and density, given the township's constitutional obligation to provide affordable housing to its residents.
+One year ago, a special master appointed to study the case and present findings to the judge released a report stating that the project should go forward. said that she did not give much weight to residents' concerns about traffic and density, given the township's constitutional obligation to provide affordable housing to its residents.

 That's not the only affordable housing suit in which Cranford was mired.
 The township settled a lawsuit last year, allowing a developer to build 163 housing units, including 24 affordable housing units, on the 5-acre site at 555 South Avenue East.